 As of 2016, the Museum opened its first physical storefront on the historic Boulevard St-Laurent – the only Jewish Museum of its kind in Canada.
 Located in the historical heart of Jewish Montreal, the Plateau-Mont-Royal, the Museum of Jewish Montreal is a hub of experimental and landscape-changing programming.
 We create new Jewish arts and culture experiences through exhibitions, events, food, music, and tours.
 By using Montreal’s unique Jewish culture and heritage as a starting point, we offer a different way to connect to cultural life, history, and the arts.

 Museum of Jewish Montreal: Redefining What it Means to Engage in Jewish Life.
 In addition to leading hundreds of walking tours and food tours annually, we host over 50 cultural events throughout the year based around art, food, music, and history.
 We also run annual research, food, and oral history fellowships for university students.
-Through these diverse initiatives, we provide new opportunities and experiences for our visitors of all backgrounds to explore and engage with culture, history, and community.
+Through these diverse initiatives, we provide new opportunities and experiences for our visitors of all backgrounds to explore and engage with art, culture, history, and community.
 The future of Museums is happening here!

 Our vision is that Montreal will be home to a thriving ecosystem of diverse Jewish arts and culture.
 We want visitors – both Jewish and non-Jewish alike – to feel inspired to explore their own identity, civic history, and community connections through cultural expression.
 We invite you to discover the Museum of Jewish Montreal, and make new connections in creative, fresh, inclusive, and meaningful ways.